Everything you need to know about Cold Plunging in one place. 🧊🥶🧊

 -

 Limited on space?
-If you have a tub, you can Cold Plunge!
+Those with a tub can Cold Plunge!

 We think everyone should have the chance to experience cold plunging.
 However, we know space may be a limitation.
 For instance, what if you live in a high-rise without a balcony, or simply don’t have the room at home?
-The great news is, if you have a bathtub, you have the opportunity to cold plunge.
+Good news, if you have a bathtub, you have the opportunity to plunge.

 -